jayeshshimpi110920/DevSecOps/01_Basic of DevOps/01_what_Is_DevOps.md

 DevOps is a way of working that combines **development (Dev)** and **operations (Ops)** teams to build, test, and release software faster and more reliably.

+> devops is set of practice combines software devlopment and operation.

 The main idea of DevOps is to **break down silos** between teams and create a smooth, automated process for software development and deployment.
 This involves:

 - **Collaboration:** Developers and IT operations work closely together.